talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetApplicationCustomersByAttributes

-> InlineResponse20013 GetApplicationCustomersByAttributes (ApplicationCustomerSearch body)
+> InlineResponse20012 GetApplicationCustomersByAttributes (int applicationId, CustomerProfileSearchQuery body, int? pageSize = null, int? skip = null, bool? withTotalResultSize = null)

-Get a list of the customer profiles that match the given attributes (with total count)
+List application customers matching the given attributes

-Gets a list of all the customer profiles for the account that exactly match a set of attributes.
+Get a list of the application customers matching the provided criteria.
 The match is successful if all the attributes of the request are found in a profile, even if the profile has more attributes that are not present on the request.
-[Customer Profile]: https://help.talon.one/hc/en-us/articles/360005130739-Data-Model#CustomerProfile

 ### Example